Back to the home page

 Now the installation of Mint takes place, and in the end you'll have a dual boot computer.

 Usually you can fix that by another change of the configuration of the UEFI (BIOS).
 In the "boot options" of the UEFI, find the item "OS boot manager".
 Select it, press Enter and place Windows Boot Manager at the bottom (for HP laptops you can do that by means of the F5 key).
+Note that Linux Mint might be called "Ubuntu" by the BIOS.

 See the screenshot below, of the relevant part of the UEFI settings of an HP laptop (click on the image to enlarge it):